Table of Contents

 How to Test Whether FXPIG Is a Scam

-- Verify regulation: Check whether FXPIG’s license is still active with the VFSC or any recognized authority like FCA, ASIC, or CySEC.
+- Verify Regulation: Confirm FXPIG’s license with the VFSC or recognized regulators like FCA, ASIC, or CySEC.

-- Test platform quality: Use demo accounts or test small deposits to assess execution and interface reliability.
+- Test Platform Quality: Use demo accounts or small deposits to evaluate execution, spreads, and interface reliability.

-- Avoid guaranteed profits: No broker can promise risk-free high returns.
+- Avoid Guaranteed Profits: No legitimate broker offers risk-free high returns.

 Final Verdict & Alternatives